bitnami/charts/bitnami/redis-cluster/README.md

 + metrics.enabled: true
 ```

+### Change Redis version

+To modify the Redis version used in this chart you can specify a [valid image tag](https://hub.docker.com/r/bitnami/redis-cluster/tags/) using the `image.tag` parameter.
+For example, `image.tag=X.Y.Z`.
+This approach is also applicable for other images like exporters.

 ### Cluster topology

 The Helm Chart will deploy by default 3 redis masters and 3 replicas.
 By default the Redis Cluster is not accessible from outside the Kubernetes cluster, to access the Redis Cluster from outside you have to set `cluster.externalAccess.enabled=true` at deployment time.
 It will create in the first installation only 6 LoadBalancer services, one for each Redis node, once you have the external IPs of each service you will need to perform an upgrade passing those IPs to the `cluster.externalAccess.service.loadbalancerIP` array.